 During the last years, the network’s board has worked with a separation between the actual network and the events that the board and different work groups arrange.
 The board wishes self-management in the network and prefer to lay as few restrictions as possible.
 With other words, there are room for both the principle orientated approach to the network and the pragmatic as well, since the network ideally is run by members.

-Sidelong with the discussion regarding the purpose of the network, the network has also discussed the question as to men’s admission in the network.
-After for many years to have been an object of debate, it became the network’s policy in fall 2016, that in a network for women with a purpose to connect women with each other, men cannot be members.
+Along with the discussion regarding the purpose of the network, the network has also discussed the question as to men’s admission in the network.
+After having been an subject for debate for many years, it became the network’s policy in fall 2016, that in a network for women with a purpose to connect women with each other, men cannot be members.
 Men who sympathize with the association are welcome to indicate their support by following us on Facebook and/or subscribe to our newsletter (see more about this on the frontpage).
-Furthermore, alle activities will as a start be open for all genders, (cf. the networks articles of the association).
+Furthermore, all activities will as a start be open for all genders, (cf. the networks articles of association).

-Finally, it can be said that it is an ambition of the network that its existence and activities in itself will partake in substantiating the continuing discussion about the network’s role and women’s opportunities, perspectives, and projects in philosophy.
+Finally, it can be said that it is an ambition of the network that its existence and activities in itself will be a part of substantiating the continuing discussion about the network’s role and women’s opportunities, perspectives, and projects in philosophy.

 In Fall 2020 at the annual general assembly, this ambition was extended.
-Here, it was decided with majority that Network for Women in Philosophy changes its name to Network For Women and Non-Binaries In Philosophy (NKNiF).
-From now on, the network includes non-binary members and board members, and just like the network for many years has worked to promote women’s position in philosophy, the network will now also work to secure and support non-binaries.
-The decision was taken with a wish to let the network stay modern, relevant and continuously in movement and development.
+Here, it was decided with majority that Network for Women in Philosophy should change its name to Network For Women and Non-Binaries In Philosophy (NKNiF).
+From now on, the network includes non-binary members and board members, and just like the network has worked for many years to promote women’s position in philosophy, the network will now also work to secure and support non-binary people.
+The decision was taken with a wish to let the network stay relevant and continuously in movement and development.